PcapPlusPlus/pcapplusplus.github.io/docs/install/mingw.md

 If mingw-w64 is not installed, please download and install it mingw-w64 can be downloaded from: sourceforge.net/projects/mingw-w64/

-Please specify mingw-w64 installed path (the folder that includes "bin", "lib" and "include" directories): C:\i686-8.1.0-posix-dwarf-rt_v6-rev0
+Please specify mingw-w64 installed path (for example: C:\MinGW or C:\i686-8.1.0-posix-dwarf-rt_v6-rev0): C:\i686-8.1.0-posix-dwarf-rt_v6-rev0

-MSYS or MSYS2 are required for compiling PcapPlusPlus.
+MSYS2 is required for compiling PcapPlusPlus.
-If MSYS/MSYS2 are not installed, please download and install it
+If MSYS2 are not installed, please download and install it from: https://www.msys2.org/

-Please specify MSYS/MSYS2 installed path: C:\msys64
+Please specify MSYS2 installed path: C:\msys64

-WinPcap developer's pack is required for compiling PcapPlusPlus.
+WinPcap or Npcap SDK is required for compiling PcapPlusPlus.
-If WinPcap developer's pack is not installed, please download and install it from https://www.winpcap.org/devel.htm
+For downloading WinPcap SDK (developer's pack) please go to https://www.winpcap.org/devel.htm For downloading Npcap SDK please go to https://nmap.org/npcap/#download

-Please specify WinPcap developer's pack installed path: C:\WpdPack
+Please specify WinPcap/Npcap SDK path: C:\Npcap-SDK

 PcapPlusPlus configuration is complete.
 Files created (or modified): mk\platform.mk, mk\PcapPlusPlus.mk